MohammadAliMehri/V2Scan/README.md

 | All configs dead (delay) | Check sing-box/curl, try a different `--probe`, or lower `--parallel` |

 Press **Ctrl+C** to stop any running command or the web server.

+---
+## ⁉️ Any unauthorized use is at your own responsibility.